tamaskis/Simple_Unit_Testing_Toolbox-MATLAB/README.md

 # Unit_Testing_for_Arrays-MATLAB
-Unit testing functions for arrays.
+Unit testing functions to test for the equality or inequality of arrays, to within some specified precision.